Horrible Bosses: Plot

 Nick flees at high speed, setting off a traffic camera.
-The trio meet to discuss their reservations about continuing with their plan.
-They are questioned by the police, who believe the camera footage makes them suspects in Bobby's murder.
-Lacking evidence, the police are forced to let the trio go free.
-The trio consult with Jones again, but learn that he never actually killed anyone, having been imprisoned for bootlegging a film.
-Jones suggests that they get Harken to confess and secretly tape it.
+At the bar, the trio plans to leave the cops an anonymous tip to get Harken arrested, but they are brought in for questioning by the police, who believe the camera footage makes Nick the prime suspect in Bobby's murder.
+Dale points out that they lack sufficient evidence to hold them there, forcing the police to release the trio, but they warn the trio that forensics is sweeping the house for DNA, and they realize that a prank by Kurt during their first break-in has left enough evidence to convict them.
+The trio consults with Jones again, who suggests that they get Harken to confess and secretly tape it.

 The three accidentally crash Harken's surprise birthday party, where Nick and Dale get Harken to confess to the murder before realizing that Kurt, who has the audio recorder, is elsewhere having sex with Rhonda.
 Harken threatens to kill all three for attempting to blackmail him.
-They flee by car, but Harken gives chase and repeatedly rams their vehicle.
+They flee in Kurt's car, but he gives chase and repeatedly rams them, damaging their car and slowing it down.

-Believing they have committed a crime, the car's navigation-system operator remotely disables Kurt's car, allowing Harken to catch and hold them at gunpoint.
-Harken shoots himself in the leg as he boasts about his plan to frame them for murdering Bobby and attempting to kill him to get rid of the witness.
-The police initially arrest Nick, Dale and Kurt, but the navigation-system operator, Gregory, reveals that it is his company's policy to record all conversations for quality assurance.
-Gregory plays the tape that has Harken confessing to Bobby's murder.
+The crashes alert Kurt's navigation-system operator, Gregory, who, believing they have committed a crime, remotely disables the car, allowing Harken to catch and hold them at gunpoint.
+Harken boasts to the trio about his plan to frame them for the murder, before he shoots himself in the leg to paint himself as a victim.
+The police arrive to arrest the trio, but Gregory plays a recording that has Harken confessing to Bobby's murder.

 Harken is sentenced to 25 years to life in prison, while the friends get their charges waived.
-Nick is promoted to president of the company with a raise under a nice, but crazy CEO, Kurt remains in his position under a promoted co-worker, and Dale, with the help of Jones, blackmails Julia into ending her harassment.
+Nick is promoted to president of the company with a raise under a friendly but slightly psychotic CEO; Kurt remains in his position under a promoted co-worker; Dale, with the help of Jones, blackmails Julia into ending her harassment.